-Our Mission is to provide quality services and therapies that will enhance the lives of those affected by Fetal Alcohol Spectrum Disorders, trauma and attachment issues by addressing each of the five identified areas of need: social skills, emotional intervention, therapeutic parenting skills, nutritional and neurochemistry impact, education and support groups.
+Our Mission is to provide quality services and therapies that will enhance the lives of children and families in hard places, including but not limited to, those affected by Fetal Alcohol Spectrum Disorders (FASD), trauma and attachment disorders.
+We will accomplish this by addressing each of the five identified areas of need: social skills, emotional intervention, therapeutic parenting skills, nutritional and neurochemistry impact, education and support groups.

 Our long term goal is to build a facility in Middle Tennessee suitable for providing this comprehensive range of services to families living with FASD.
-It is estimated that 1 in 100 individuals in the U.S. are impacted by Fetal Alcohol Spectrum Disorders.
+It is estimated that 1 in 100 individuals in the U.S. are impacted by FASD.
 Our hope is that physicians, teachers, therapists, social workers, and families can come together to support and care for these remarkable individuals throughout their lifespan.

 About Our Name

 For each one of us, our struggles are an essential part of shaping us and preparing us for the future.
 The Papillion Butterfly is one of nature’s great examples of how we can be transformed through our struggles.
-For families living with FASD, the day-to-day struggles may seem overwhelming.
-The Papillion Center for FASD is here to offer information, support, intervention, and ultimately, hope.
+For families from hard places, the day-to-day struggles may seem overwhelming.
+The Papillion Center is here to offer information, support, intervention, and ultimately, hope.